xmhscratch/i-like-bonsai/README.md

 ```javascript
 const nodeIndex = tree.getIndexOf(nodeId)
 ```
-nodeIndex -1 on none exist
+Get nth position of the `nodeId` against the whole tree.
+Returns -1 on none exists.
 [Back to TOC](#api-references)

 getChildren